riyapatel13/15213-Introduction-to-Computer-Systems/README.md

 __3. L2 - Bomb Lab__

-  > This lab involved "defusing" a binary executable bomb that required reading the assembly code of the bomb and determining which inputs would result in the correct output.
+  > This lab involved "defusing" a binary executable bomb that required reading the assembly code of the bomb and using GDB to determine which inputs would result in the correct output.

 __4. L3 - Attack Lab__

+  > This lab consisted of exploiting security vulnerabilities through injections and buffer overflows.
+I used GDB and read the assembly code to learn about the system stack, registers, and other parameter-passing mechanisms of x86-64 machine code and used that knowledge to exploit the given code.

 __5. L4 - Cache Lab__